2441630833/Ui-genius/pages/design/PROJECT_PREVIEW_IMAGE_FEATURE.md

 1. Preview images are stored as base64 encoding, which may consume considerable storage space for large projects
 2. If first page screenshot generation fails, project will use default placeholder image
 3. Preview images update automatically after page screenshots are generated, no additional action needed
+4. **Anti-duplicate protection**: Each project's preview image is only updated once per project ID.
+The flag is stored as `preview_updated_${projectId}` in localStorage
+5. **Retry limit**: Imported projects will retry up to 5 times to get preview images, preventing infinite loops
+6. When a new project is created, the preview update flag is automatically cleared to allow the new project to set its preview

 ## Future Optimization Suggestions